wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 title: How to Install Qubes and Get It Set Up Just Right
 ---

-I've been using Qubes as my main OS for personal laptops for about five years.
-In that time, I've figured out some nice little tricks and customizations.
-This, from start to finish, is what I do to install Qubes from scratch and get it set up just how I like it.
-Try it out -- maybe you'll like it, too!
+Qubes has been my daily driver on personal laptops for the better part of a decade.
+In that time, I've found some nice little tricks and customizations.
+This post is, from start to finish, what I do to install Qubes from scratch and get it set up just how I like it.
+If you're thinking of giving Qubes and i3 a try, maybe this will help.

+Here's a quick overview of the main points.

+* ThinkPad with up-to-date firmware
+* Stable releases
+* i3 window manager
+  * Movement rebound from `jkl;` to `hjkl`
+  * Temperature monitor in status bar
+  * Tailor app lists for each AppVM and DispVM
+  * Key bindings for common xrandr commands
+* USB input devices
+* Custom VM suggestions: `dev`, `vpn`, `dvm-web`
+* Per-VM custom browser homepages
+* Split GPG, `dev-gpg` VM
+* Bugfixes in `sys-net` (if needed)
+* Anti-Evil Maid protections (if needed)

 # Setup